savaspapadopoulos/butterworthfilters/README.md

 # butterworthfilters
 A collection of Butterworth filter code from my <a href="http://doctorpapadopoulos.com">blog</a>
+I have a whole bunch of filter snippets I will be adding here soon

 void ButterworthLowpassFilter0100SixthOrder(const double src[], double dest[], int size)